-USAID assistance in the Pacific Islands region covers 12 nations: Federated States of Micronesia, Fiji, Kiribati, Nauru, Palau, Papua New Guinea, Republic of Marshall Islands, Samoa, Solomon Islands, Tonga, Tuvalu and Vanuatu.
+USAID assistance in the Pacific Islands region covers 12 nations: Federated States of Micronesia (FSM), Fiji, Kiribati, Nauru, Palau, PNG, Republic of Marshall Islands (RMI), Samoa, Solomon Islands, Tonga, Tuvalu and Vanuatu.

 Environment and Global Climate Change

-USAID supports activities that increase the resilience of Pacific Island people, their communities and livelihoods through investments and adaptation assistance.
-USAID increases the capacity of communities, civil society, governments and re-gional institutions to address the negative effects of global climate change.
-USAID is building the resiliency of more than 120 coastal communities across the Pacific to cope with more intense and frequent weather events and ecosystem degra-dation in the short term, and sea-level rise in the long term.
-Assistance strengthens the technical and scientific capacity of local universities and public institutions to measure changes in greenhouse gas emissions and foster sustainable forest man-agement and rehabilitation.
-USAID also has the lead responsibility for disaster mitigation, relief and reconstruction in the Federated States of Micronesia and the Republic of Marshall Islands under the Compact of Free Association, and supports their ability to anticipate and mitigate the effects of natural disasters.
+USAID increases the capacity of Pacific Island communities, civil society, governments and regional institutions to address the negative effects of global climate change.
+USAID is building the resiliency of more than 120 coastal communities across the Pacific to cope with more intense and frequent weather events and ecosystem degradation in the short term, and sea-level rise in the long term.
+USAID is also providing grants to civil society organizations to support climate resilience projects that provide “co-benefits” or solutions to other development challenges, such as livelihood enhancement, improved health, food security, water availability, ecosystem conservation and better governance.
+USAID further supports the region’s transition to low emission development by promoting sustainable forest management and improving the sustainability of clean energy investments.
+USAID also has the lead responsibility for disaster mitigation, relief and reconstruction in FSM and RMI under the Compact of Free Association.
+USAID’s disaster assistance in these countries complements climate change efforts to support their ability to anticipate and mitigate the effects of natural disasters.

-USAID is engaged in a number of partnerships, including with the U.S. Peace Corps, the Secretariat of the Pacific Commu-nity, the Secretariat of the Pacific Regional Environment Program and New Zealand’s Ministry of Foreign Affairs and Trade, to ensure the effectiveness of development programs and increase the reach of USAID’s assistance across the region.
+USAID is engaged in a number of partnerships to implement climate change projects, including with the U.S. Peace Corps, the Secretariat of the Pacific Community, the Secretariat of the Pacific Regional Environment Program and New Zealand’s Ministry of Foreign Affairs and Trade, to ensure the effectiveness of development programs and increase the reach of USAID’s assistance across the region.

-Papua New Guinea suffers from the highest rate of HIV/AIDS in the Pacific Islands region.
+PNG suffers from the highest rate of HIV/AIDS in the Pacific Islands region.
 While overall adult prevalence is at nearly 1 percent, HIV infection rates are much higher among most at-risk populations.
 Prevalence among female sex workers is 5.9 percent and 4.3 percent among males who have sex with males.
-In partnership with the National Depart-ment of Health, USAID helps address Papua New Guinea’s HIV/AIDS epidemic by supporting a well-coordinated network that links prevention, care, support and treatment services for people vulnerable to, living with and affected by HIV/AIDS.
-USAID developed and initially implemented this model in Papua New Guinea; it is now a model of excellence for HIV ef-forts in the country.
-USAID continues to build on this successful model, working to provide HIV/AIDS services to 12,500 most at-risk people over the next five years as well as referrals to support services for those affected by gender-based vio-lence, a key factor in the spread of HIV infection in Papua New Guinea.
-USAID also provides assistance on neglected trop-ical diseases.
+In partnership with the National Department of Health, USAID helps address PNG’s HIV/AIDS epidemic by supporting a well-coordinated network that links prevention, care, support and treatment services for people vulnerable to, living with and affected by HIV/AIDS.
+USAID developed and initially implemented this model in PNG; it is now a model of excellence for HIV efforts in the country.
+USAID continues to build on this successful model, working to provide HIV/AIDS services to 12,500 most at-risk people over the next five years as well as referrals to support services for those affected by gender-based violence, a key factor in the spread of HIV infection in PNG.
+USAID also provides assistance on neglected tropical diseases.

 Democracy, Human Rights and Governance